WLowe10/whop-saas-template/README.md

 # Whop SaaS Template

-A starter for building and monetizing your web app on [Whop](https://whop.com).
+A starter for building and monetizing a web app on [Whop](https://whop.com).

 This template uses